Hiring a Car in Austria: A Complete Guide

 Do I need an International Driving Permit to rent a car in Austria?

 Many visitors can rent with a standard overseas driver’s license.
-If your license is not in English or German (or uses a non-Roman alphabet), bring an International Driving Permit (IDP) or an official translation.
-Always carry your original license and passport while driving.
+If your license is not in English or German, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) or an official translation alongside your original license.
+Always carry your license and passport or ID while driving.

 Which side of the road do drivers use in Austria?